-Blood and bone marrow samples from patients with hematological disorders are collected for the Finnish Hematology Registry and Clinical Biobank.
-These samples are needed for studies investigating methods for the prevention, diagnosis, treatment and follow-up of severe hematological disorders, especially leukemia.
-Samples are needed for basic cancer research as well as for clinical research studies.
+Blood and bone marrow samples from patients with hematological disorders together with data relating to their condition are collected for the FHRB Biobank.
+This collection of samples and data is required for studies investigating methods for the prevention, diagnosis, treatment and follow-up of severe hematological disorders, especially leukemia.

 At the moment, patients with leukemia are primarily treated with high-dose cytostatic agents and stem cell transplantation.
 These treatments are hard on the patients and difficult to target for optimal individual effect.
 There is a great need for treatment development because current therapies are not effective in all patients, and some patients cannot tolerate them.